Carole Nash: Key people

 In 2014 Carole Nash created its own Customer Council.
 Made up of eleven policyholders, the council offers real-time insight into the current areas that matter most to real bikers, allowing Carole Nash to get beneath the surface of how they can provide better care and product offering.
-The Customer Council were involved in the development of two new policies - 'Rider Cover' and 'Bikers Only'.
+The Customer Council were involved in the development of 'Rider Cover' as standard on its policies, enabling bikers to ride their friend’s bikes for free.

 Partners

 Jonathan Rea races professionally for Kawasaki in the World Superbike Championship, where he was crowned champion in 2015.
 To celebrate, colleagues from Carole Nash's Irish offices changed their name to Jonathan Rea by deed poll.

 Jonathan has been a brand ambassador for Carole Nash since 2013.

 Leon Haslam currently competes in the British Superbike Championship for Kawasaki and is the son of retired MotoGP legend 'Rocket Ron' Haslam.
 Leon has been an ambassador for Carole Nash since 2014.

-The Honda Ron Haslam Race School

-After retiring from professional motorcycle racing, Ron Haslam set up his own race school at Donington Park with his wife Ann.
-Carole Nash has been a sponsor of the race school since 2014.